"Your Path to Environmental Solutions"

 The need for care when dealing with carbonate soils and bedrock is clear.
 Sinkholes can develop gradually as surface openings enlarge, but often erosion is unseen until the roof of an underground cavern suddenly collapses.
 Such events have swallowed homes, cars, and even highways, as on PA Rte.
 33 in Nazareth in 2004.

-correlate published mapping with current surface and subsurface indicators
+correlate published geologic and topographic mapping, historic aerial photographs, and open-source karst features mapping with current surface and subsurface indicators of carbonate features.

 make recommendations for further testing if necessary.